 By reducing the need for on-site visits, the digital twin allows you and your partner ecosystem to save time and meet the many social distancing regulations.

-Collaboration becomes easier
+Collaboration becomes easier with a twin

 More than anything, designing, constructing and commissioning a heavy asset requires organising the information input from vendors, partners and contractors in a timely way.